User Experience

 Designing Experiences Around Human Needs

 User experience, often shortened to UX, describes the overall experience a person has when using a website, application, platform, or digital system.
-It is shaped by how easy the product is to understand, navigate, use, trust, and complete.

 Good user experience helps people complete what they came to do with clarity, confidence, and minimal friction.